 Donate it to an organization that will use it

-Ideally, no organizations would use plastic but most still do.
+You may feel as though you are passing your trash onto someone else but lots of organizations use plastic so they may as well use the plastic that you no longer want and buy that much less.
 Like I said, these are imperfect solutions.
-Perhaps a food bank would be happy to have that partial box of unused plastic baggies you no longer want.
-Or a shelter or office or school.
+Perhaps a food bank, shelter, office or school would be happy to have that partial box of unused plastic baggies you no longer want.

 Contact your local waste management department and ask questions